Nek5000/nekRS/doc/source/user_guide/intro.rst

 variable properties.
 These two approaches are described next with reference to the incompressible Navier-Stokes model described in :ref:`ins_model`.

+It is recommended to use non-dimensional solves and the other sections of the documentation will use this as a default.

 .. _constant_p:

 Constant Properties